 Waldmann’s also has food to go.
 They have sausages, cheeses, and a few other goodies.
 They recently (as of March 2020) started a beer-delivery program.

-See Related: Minneapolis vs St Paul – What’s the Difference?
+See Related: Minneapolis vs. St. Paul

 Back Channel Brewery

 Another top brewery of ours, Back Channel has the best stouts in Minnesota (yes, better than Dangerous Man’s peanut butter porter).
 They have crowlers ready to take away and a great lake view.
 It is a bit of a drive from downtown, but it is worth it!

-Stop in and meet the staff, they are a ton of fun and have great style – just check out their merch!
+Stop in and meet the staff, they are a ton of fun and have great style – check out their merch!

-See Related: 10 Best Breweries in St. Paul
+See Related: Best Breweries in St. Paul

-Venn brewery has a number of crowlers for take out that change daily.
+Venn Brewery has a number of crowlers for takeout that change daily.
 Stop by, pick your favorite, and enjoy!
 They usually have food trucks outside, so you can pick up takeout from there.

 Venn is one of the best places to visit near Minnehaha Falls.
 The Minneapolis food scene is fantastic, and the takeout options are just as good.
-From crispy wings to fresh-made pizza, there is something for everyone to take out and enjoy.
+From crispy wings to fresh-made pizza, this destination caters to diverse tastes to take out and enjoy.

 Related Minnesota Guides